moritzstadler/acvi-med/README.md

 ## Necessary Configurations

 Before deploying the system make sure to adapt the [docker-compose.yaml file](tool/docker-compose.yaml) to your needs.
+Given that the PostgreSQL database can grow to a considerable size, consuming large ammounts of disk space it is worth choosing an appropriate location for storing its files.
+Adapt line 15 in [docker-compose.yaml file](tool/docker-compose.yaml) <pre><code>- <b>/data/vv/postgres</b>:/var/lib/postgresql/data</code></pre> to change the location.

 ## Deploying the System